dabson2020/Projects-Portfolio/Data_Analysis_and_Data_Engr_Projects/Tableau_and_PowerBI_Projects/ReadMe.md

-# HR Analytics with Tableau
+# HR Analytics with Tableau and Power BI

-This project aims to analyze HR data using Tableau to gain insights into various key performance indicators (KPIs) related to attrition, education, job satisfaction, and gender.
+This project aims to analyze HR data using Tableau and Power BI to gain insights into various key performance indicators (KPIs) related to attrition, education, job satisfaction, and gender.

 ## KPIs:
 In this section, we counted the number of employees, the attrition count, attrition rate, active employees and average age of employees.